grosser/validates_exclusion_of_html/README.markdown

 Simple filtering for html as validation.
 There are more complete and complex solutions out there, but this is simple/painless.

-    class Movie < ActiveRecord::Base
+    class User < ActiveRecord::Base
-      validates_exclusion_of_html :title, :producer
+      validates_exclusion_of_html :name, :username
+      validates_exclusion_of_html :firstname, :message=>'dont be evil...'
     end

-Only supports :message option for now...
+Only supports :message option for now (default message is 'must not include &gt; or &lt;')
-Message will be translated using `s_` if available.

 Install
 =======